Cattle - Agriculture Form 4

 Livestock Production VI [ Cattle ]

 In Kenya, cattle are kept for two main reasons, namely meat production for the case of beef cattle and milk production for the case of dairy cattle.
-Note the body conformation features of the two cattle breeds in the above photographs.
+Note the body conformation features of the two cattle breeds in the above photography.

 Photographs ;of a zebu bull alongside a Friesian bull